 "Yes, Father of lies," said Yeshua.
 "And none of them amuse me.
 So why don't we pick something else to talk of, if you want to divert me from my hunger."

 "Your hunger..." said the voice, echoing the same as before.
 "Your hunger"

 "Yes, let's talk of hunger," said Yeshua.
 "I could describe it to you, but you would not understand.
 Another thing you can never know.
 All these experiences that you cannot share.”

 "I do not need to share them," said the Satan, off to Yeshua's left.
 Yeshua could see him now.
 "I do not hunger because my life does not break down and collapse if it isn't constantly pricked to continuance by ingestion.
 My life is complete and whole, and always has been.
 I do not need these petty 'experiences' as you call it.
 They are but doorways for animals to teach them things that I already know."

 "I know that men die and go into the earth and wait there with me.
 I know they are tormented by the same thing that torments me.
 Your Father may hate me, but he's completely indifferent to them.
 Oh, sure, occasionally he rouses himself and makes a big show of this plague and that miracle.
 But that's just so the world doesn't forget him.
 He's maniacal about reminding them of his existence, even as he does nothing for them.
 It's depressing and sad.
 He was something, once."

-Yeshua clicked his tongue in irritation, which set his throat and belly roiling again.
+Yeshua clicked his tongue, which set his throat and belly roiling again.

 "And I know that you're hungrier than you've ever been in your life, and you hate it."